ohreagano/ohreagano.github.io/_posts/2018-05-06-Data-Driven-Journalism:-Teacher-Protests-About-More-Than-A-Raise.md

 Additionally, 20 school districts do not have a school psychologist, leaving roughly 60,000 students statewide without access to their support.

+View the [interactive Tableau visualization](https://public.tableau.com/profile/reagan.cline#!/vizhome/NCSchoolPsychologists/Sheet1?publish=yes) to find out the pscyhologist to student ratio in your district.

 While there’s no one fix, funding more student support services would help alleviate the burden on teachers and likely improve education outcomes.

 Read more about the role of [student support service specialists]( http://www.ncpublicschools.org/studentsupport/) on the North Carolina public schools site.